felias-fogg/dw-link/docs/manual.md

 ## 2. The debugWIRE interface

-The basic idea of ***debugWIRE*** is that the RESET line is used as a communication line between the ***target system*** (the system you want to debug) and the ***hardware debugger***, which in turn can then communicate with the development machine or ***host***, which runs a debug program such as *gdb* or in our case *avr-gdb*.
+The basic idea of ***debugWIRE*** is that the RESET line is used as a communication line between the ***target system*** (the system you want to debug) and the ***hardware debugger***, which in turn can then communicate with the development machine or ***host***, which runs a debug program such as GDB or in our case *avr-gdb*.
 The idea of using only a single line that is not used otherwise is very cool because it does not waste any of the other pins for debugging purposes (as does e.g. the [JTAG interface](https://en.wikipedia.org/wiki/JTAG)).
 However, using the RESET line as a communication channel means, of course, that one cannot use the RESET line to reset the MCU anymore.
 Furthermore, one cannot any longer use [ISP programming](https://en.wikipedia.org/wiki/In-system_programming) to upload new firmware to the MCU or change the fuses of the MCU.
 Although *dw-link* tries to hide all this from you by enabling the debugWire mode when starting a debugging session and disabling it, when terminating the session, it is a good idea to get an idea what is going on behind the scene.

 With respect to the debugWIRE protocol there are basically three states your MCU could be in: